- Testing Services

 - AP Score Equivalencies

-The Miller Analogies Test is a high-level analytic ability test requiring you to solve problems that are stated as analogies.
+The Miller Analogies Test (MAT) is a high-level analytic ability test requiring you to solve problems that are stated as analogies.
 It is intended to assess an individual's ability to recognize relationships between ideas, fluency in the English language, and general knowledge of literature, philosophy, history, science, math, and the fine arts.
 Most of the analogies on the MAT are verbal, but a few are quantitative.
-The exam is computer based and lasts 60 minutes.
+The exam is computer-based and lasts one hour.

-For more information about scoring and the types of analogies found on the exam, please visit the official website for the MAT: milleranalogies.com
+For more information about scoring and the types of analogies found on the exam, please visit the official website for the MAT.

-The fee for the exam is nonrefundable and and is payable online only.
+The fee for the exam is non-refundable and is payable online only.
 To register or see the price of the exam, click on the "Register" button.

 MATs are administered at the Testing Center by appointment.
 After the fee has been paid, please call 405.974.2388 at least 24 business hours in advance to schedule an appointment.